Jacob-A11/React-Python/README.md

 # pyxthonxyc Documentation

-Here is some documentation copied from https://github.com/ngwattcos/pythonxyc/blob/main/README.md:
+Here is some documentation copied from the compiler repository:

 ## PythonXY and Parsing Overview